-HIST-016B-64Z: Online Course.
-Access to a computer, the Web, an individual e-mail address, and a high-speed internet connection is required.
+ICS-016B-64Z Online Course.
+Students are required to have access to a computer, the Web, high-speed Internet connection (required for video streams) and an email account.
 Exclusively using a tablet or phone may prevent you from successfully completing a course.
 Information about Canvas and Online Education Orientation can be found in Canvas on the Student Resources page: https://deanza.instructure.com/courses/3382

 - 4 Units

 - Four hours lecture (48 hours total per quarter).

 - (Also listed as HIST 16B.
 Students may enroll in either department, but not both, for credit.)